FalsePattern/FalsePatternLib/src/main/resources/DEPENDENCIES.md

     - The `dev` category gets downloaded only in the dev environment.
 Usually not needed, as gradle will automatically download dependencies.
 - `modDependencies`: Same as `dependencies`, but files from here get downloaded into `.minecraft/mods/1.7.10`.
 Useful if you want to download third party mods as well.
+Additionally, instead of a single maven artifact string, you can use a json object with separate `modid` and `artifact` attributes, which can be used to filter against a specific mod ID in addition to plain artifact matching against other downloaded libraries and `bundledArtifacts`.
+This is useful if you want to depload a mod that doesn't have a marker json in it.

 Each of these categories also have 3 more subcategories: